ExpHP/rsp2/doc/conventions.md

 After taking a moment to digest the above definition, it might seem that I am simply stating the obvious.
 But, you see, *now* comes the tricky part, because it turns out these permutations have some very surprising properties.

-#### Why permutations of symmetry operators suck
+#### Why copermutations of symmetry operators suck

 The root of all trouble is the following:

-*These permutations compose in the reverse order compared to the operators they describe.*
+*Copermutations compose in the reverse order of the operators they describe.*

-Basically, if you have operators `R1` and `R2` and corresponding permutations `P1` and `P2`, then the effect of transforming first by `R1` then by `R2` is equivalent to permuting the coordinates *first* by `P2` and then by `P1`.
+Basically, if you have operators `R1` and `R2` and corresponding copermutations `P1` and `P2`, then the effect of transforming first by `R1` then by `R2` is equivalent to permuting the coordinates *first* by `P2` and then by `P1`.
 Weird, right?
 But it makes sense if you think about it.
-After all, the permutation representation of an operator depends on what order the coords are initially arranged:
+After all, the copermutation of an operator depends on what order the coords are initially arranged:

 (**note:** Here I am showing the intuitive representation of permutations, not the format actually stored by rsp2)

 ```
-     x coords       ==>  permutation that mirrors along x
+     x coords       ==>  copermutation that mirrors along x
   [ 1,  2, -1, -2]  ==>          [ 2, 3, 0, 1]
   [-1, -2,  1,  2]  ==>          [ 2, 3, 0, 1]
   [ 1, -1,  2, -2]  ==>          [ 1, 0, 3, 2]